OpenBB-finance/OpenBB/CONTRIBUTING.md

 Here, we make the parser, add the arguments, and then parse the arguments.
 In order to use the fact that we had a new source, we add the logic to access the correct view function.
 In this specific menu, we also allow the user to specify the symbol with -t, which is what the first block is doing.

+Note that in the `fa` submenu, we allow the function to be run by specifying a ticker, ie `pt -t AAPL`.
+In this submenu we do a `load` behind the scenes with the ticker selected so that other functions can be run without specifying the ticker.

 Now from the terminal, this function can be run as desired:

 ```bash